chinapedia/wikipedia.abstract.en/Page/Magazine.md

 21st century

 In 2011, 152 magazines ceased operations and in 2012, 82 magazines.[24]
 Between the years of 2008 to 2015, Oxbridge communications announced that 227 magazines launched and 82 magazines closed in 2012 in North America.[25]
 Furthermore, according to MediaFinder.com, 93 new magazines launched between the first six months of 2014 and just 30 closed.
 The category that produced new publications was "Regional interest", six new magazines were launched, including 12th & Broad and Craft Beer & Brewing.[26]
 However, two magazines had to change their print schedules.
 Johnson Publishing's Jet stopped printing regular issues making the transition to digital format, however still print an annual print edition.[27]
 Ladies Home Journal, stopped their monthly schedule and home delivery for subscribers to become a quarterly newsstand-only special interest publication.[28]
-NMA.0031686,_Fashion_Photo_by_Gunnar_Lundh_1941.jpgAccording to statistics from the end of 2013, subscription levels for 22 of the top 25 magazines declined from 2012 to 2013, with just _Time_, _Glamour_ and _ESPN The Magazine_ gaining numbers.[29]
+According to statistics from the end of 2013, subscription levels for 22 of the top 25 magazines declined from 2012 to 2013, with just _Time_, _Glamour_ and _ESPN The Magazine_ gaining numbers.[29]

 Women's magazines